DevSlop/DevSlop.github.io/pages/modules.md

 This module is lead by [Nancy Gariché](team.md#nancy-gariché).

-We stream from time to time on [Mixer](https://aka.ms/DevSlop-Mixer) and [Twitch](https://aka.ms/DevSlopTwitch), and you can find out when by joining our [meetup](https://www.meetup.com/OWASP-DevSlop-Project).
+We stream at least once a month on [YouTube](https://www.youtube.com/c/OWASPDevSlop).
+You can find out when we stream by joining our [Meetup Group](https://www.meetup.com/OWASP-DevSlop-Project).
-You can catch the shows you've missed on [YouTube](https://aka.ms/DevSlopShow).
+You can catch the shows you've missed on [YouTube](https://www.youtube.com/c/OWASPDevSlop).

-You find the OWASP DevSlop Show schedule [here](pages/shows-schedule.md).
+You can find the OWASP DevSlop Show schedule [here](pages/shows-schedule.md).

 ### Pixi-CRS